Cameroon Elections Overshadowed By Violence, Boycott - UrduPoint

 Cameroon Elections Overshadowed By Violence, Boycott

-Yaoundé, Feb 9 (UrduPoint / Pakistan Point News - 9th Feb, 2020 ) :Cameroon votes Sunday in polls overshadowed by separatist violence which has displaced hundreds of thousands of people, and a partial opposition boycott.
+Yaoundé, (UrduPoint / Pakistan Point News - 10th Feb, 2020 ) :Cameroon voted Sunday in polls overshadowed by a partial opposition boycott and separatist violence that has displaced hundreds of thousands of people.

-Elections for the central African country's legislature and local councils are taking place for the first time in seven years, after two postponements.
+Elections for the central African country's legislature and local councils took place for the first time in seven years, after two postponements.

-In the capital Yaounde, the few banners put up by the ruling Cameroon People's Democratic Movement (RDPC in its French initials) are barely more numerous than posters calling on people to pick up their litter.

-The RDPC supports President Paul Biya, one of the world's oldest and longest-serving leaders, who has ruled with a steely fist for 37 of his 86 years.
+But an opposition boycott means they are unlikely to trouble the rule of President Paul Biya, one of the world's oldest and longest-serving leaders, who has held a tight grip on power for 37 of his 86 years.

+As voting began, large numbers of police and soldiers deployed on the streets of Buea, the capital of the Southwest Region, one of two provinces gripped by bloody separatist violence.

+Polling stations in the city were quiet, with no violence reported and not many voters.
+Most of the morning's voting appeared to have been done by members of the security forces, deployed to keep the peace.

+"Voting operations were completed across the country in 26,336 polling stations in calm, order and discipline," Erik Essousse, director general of the electoral commission, told reporters.

-The main opposition party, the Movement for the Rebirth of Cameroon (MRC) is refusing to field a single candidate.
+The main opposition party, the Movement for the Rebirth of Cameroon (MRC), refused to field a single candidate.

-Its leader, Maurice Kamto, spent nine months in jail after his defeat in 2018 presidential elections and is now abroad.

-"We could have had a few seats in parliament and some town councillors, but how would that enable us to influence events in Cameroon?"
-Kamto said in an interview with AFP in Paris last month.

-"Where's the opposition?" was the whimsical question aired by a local RDPC chief, Augustin Tsafack, on the sidelines of a party rally in Yaounde.

-The other large opposition party, the Social Democratic Front (SDF), which currently has 18 seats, will take part in Sunday's vote, going back on a threat to snub it.
+The other large opposition party, the Social Democratic Front (SDF), which currently has 18 seats, did take part in Sunday's vote, going back on a threat to snub it.

+In the capital Yaounde, it appeared that enthusiasm for the vote was subdued, with no crowds outside polling stations in the district of Briqueterie.

+"People went to mass first, there'll be more coming in the afternoon," said one election official.

-In two English-speaking regions in the west, the armed forces are battling separatists who want to secede from the majority French-speaking country.
+In the two English-speaking regions -- the southwest and northwest -- the armed forces are battling separatists who want to secede from the majority French-speaking country.

 The SDF traditionally draws much of its support from the anglophone regions but now fears that it has been outflanked by the radicals -- and says its candidates there have come under attack.

-Similar worries are being voiced for the safety of polling stations in Cameroon's Far North region, which has been battered by Boko Haram jihadists crossing from Nigeria.
+Similar worries were voiced for the safety of polling stations in Cameroon's Far North region, which has been battered by Boko Haram jihadists crossing from Nigeria.

 The government on Friday announced that all of Cameroon's borders would be closed until Monday, and shops and drink outlets had to close on polling day.